yegor256/blog/_posts/2015/nov/2015-11-10-ten-mistakes-in-specs.md

 This is noise.
 As the reader of this document, I'm neither an investor nor a user.
 I'm a programmer.
 I don't care what your "primary concern" is in this project.
 My job is to implement the product so that it matches the specs.
-If performance is your primary concern, create measuable and testable requirements for me.
+If performance is your primary concern, create measurable and testable requirements for me.
 I will make sure the product satisfies them.
 If you can't create a requirement, don't spam me with this irrelevant information.